taeruh/pauli_tracker/CONTRIBUTING.md

 - Create draft pull requests and change the status to ready when the PR is ready.
 - PRs must should certain automated CI checks.
-You can use the local xtask crate to check them before commiting (`./target/debug/xtask ci --help`, `xtask/README.md`), however, note that the local coverage report might be different to the remote CI coverage report (don't know how to fix that).
+You can use the local xtask crate to check them before commiting (`xtask ci --help`, cf. [xtask-README](./xtask/README.md)), however, note that the local coverage report might be different to the remote CI coverage report (don't know how to fix that).
 - Try to include tests.
 - Use a [feature branch][git-feature-branch] instead of the master branch.